pbuendia/snakemake-workflows/README.md

-# cookiecutter-snakemake-workflow
+# snakemake-workflows

-Cookiecutter template for snakemake workflows.
+Template for snakemake workflows.